JeffIrwin/pgh/README.md

 Now you want to keep your fork up to date with nlohmann's original fork.
 Maybe you log on to github dot com every few days and make a pull request from nlohmann's fork to your fork.
 But after a while you start to forget.

 With `pgh`, you can automate updating your fork from its upstream fork.
-Simply define the relation in a JSON file `forks.json`, along with some other repos like `pugixml`:
+Simply define the relation of your `json` fork to nlohmann's upstream in a JSON file `forks.json`, along with some other repos like `pugixml`:

     [
         {